jshph/wilbury/README.md

 wilbury
 =======
 Project currently in development.
-So, what works?
-- The page loads.
-The audio loads, then autoplays from a hardcoded starting point.
-All audio files are laid out as they are to be played relative to each other.
-Audio starts/overlays/ends accurately.
+Currently, the player, which manages playback of multiple audio files scattered throughout the timeline, works without a hitch.
+There is still some polishing that has to be done on the front-end and feedback side.

 Current features:
 - Web Audio API provides precise timing to play sounds.
 Made custom player by animating HTML elements, allowing for flexibility in positioning the sounds graphically.